Hirabayashi v. United States: Case

-The defendant, Gordon Hirabayashi, was a University of Washington student who was accused of violating the curfew and exclusion order, designated a misdemeanor by Public Law 503, a congressional statute introduced to enforce Executive Order 9066 and any subsequent military orders.
+Gordon Hirabayashi, was a University of Washington student who was accused of violating the curfew and exclusion order.
+This violation was designated a misdemeanor by Public Law 503, a congressional statute introduced to enforce Executive Order 9066 and any subsequent military orders.
 Hirabayashi turned himself in for disobeying the curfew at the FBI's Seattle office on May 16, 1942 and announced that he planned to disobey the impending removal order.

-After his arrest, he was approached by an acquaintance, liberal Washington State Senator Mary Farquharson, who suggested that he make his case a test case.
+After his arrest, Hirabayashi was approached by an acquaintance, liberal Washington State Senator Mary Farquharson, who suggested that he make his case a test case.
 She organized a support committee for Hirabayashi and served as its secretary-treasurer as the committee raised funds for his legal defense.
-(This support was important in advancing the case, as the ACLU refused to support Hirabayashi.)
+This support was important in advancing the case, as the ACLU refused to support Hirabayashi.

-He was held in King County Jail for five months, until his trial on October 20.
+Hirabayashi was held in King County jail for five months until his trial on October 20.
 The jury deliberated for just ten minutes before it returned two guilty verdicts, one for the curfew violation and another for the exclusion order, and Hirabayashi was sentenced to consecutive 30-day jail terms.
-(After requesting to serve his time in an outdoor labor camp rather than prison, Judge Lloyd Black handed down two 90-day sentences, to be served concurrently at the Catalina Federal Honor Camp, outside Tucson, Arizona.)

-Hirabayashi's lawyers appealed the conviction, and after the Ninth Circuit Court of Appeals in San Francisco declined to rule on the case, it eventually landed in the Supreme Court.
+After requesting to serve his time in an outdoor labor camp rather than prison, Judge Lloyd Black instead handed down two 90-day sentences, to be served concurrently at the outdoors Catalina Federal Honor Camp outside Tucson, Arizona.
+Hirabayashi's lawyers appealed the conviction, and after the Ninth Circuit Court of Appeals in San Francisco declined to rule on the case, it landed in the Supreme Court.

-The Justice Department expected a legal challenge to all of the three substantive elements of Roosevelt's and DeWitt's directives to Japanese Americans: curfew, exclusion, and internment.
+The Justice Department expected a legal challenge to all of the three substantive elements of Roosevelt's and DeWitt's directives with respect to Japanese Americans: curfew, exclusion, and internment.
 The administration, particularly the Department of Justice and Francis Biddle, sought out test cases that it could use to establish favorable precedent and prepared itself for a case that could challenge the entire internment policy.

 The Supreme Court heard both the Hirabayashi case and Yasui v.
 United States during the 1942–43 term.
-It released the opinions as companion cases on June 21, 1943 and upheld the curfew order in both cases.
-(Although Hirabayashi had been convicted of two violations, the two sentences had been served concurrently and so the Justices chose to consider only the curfew, not the more controversial exclusion of Japanese American citizens.)
-Minoru Yasui was "released" to the Minidoka concentration camp on time served, and Hirabayashi, who had been living in Spokane, Washington since he had finished his sentence at Catalina, briefly remained free before he was sent to the McNeil Island Federal Penitentiary when he refused to comply with a draft order.
+It released the opinions as companion cases on June 21, 1943 and in both cases upheld the curfew order.
+Although Hirabayashi had been convicted of two violations, the two sentences had been served concurrently, and so the Justices chose to consider only the curfew, not the more controversial exclusion of Japanese American citizens.
+Minoru Yasui was "released" to the Minidoka concentration camp on time served, and Hirabayashi, who had been living in Spokane, Washington since he had finished his sentence at Catalina, briefly remained free before being sent to the McNeil Island Federal Penitentiary when he refused to comply with a draft order.